-On Tuesday, several plaintiffs' lawvers who were deeply involved in those negotiations discussed the nuances and fine points of the settlement during a 90-minute panel discussion at the Thomas R. Kline School of Law at Drexel University, Legrome Davis signed off on the legal-education course.
+On Tuesday, several plaintiffs' lawyers who were deeply involved in those negotiations discussed the nuances and fine points of the settlement during a 90-minute panel discussion at the Thomas R. Kline On Oct.
+27, U.S. District Judge School of Law at Drexel University, Legrome Davis signed off on the legal-education course.

-Thomas Kline, for whom the law school is named, said a major hurdle was avoiding conflict The northbound train derailed on among the victims' lawyers.
+Thomas Kline, for whom the law school is named, said a major hurdle was among the victims' lawyers.